 Using the motorcycle in extreme conditions such as very muddy or wet terrain can lead to above-average wear of components such as the transmission train or the brakes.
-For this reason, it may be necessary to service or replace worn parts before the limit specified in the greasing and service table is reached.
+For this reason, it may be necessary to service or replace worn parts before the limit specified in the service schedule is reached.